Reverse Nordics: the BEST Quad Exercise?

 They are as follows:

-1) It loads the quads in a very stretched position
+1) It loads the quads in a stretched position

 There’s more and more research coming out now to show that when you train a muscle in a more stretched position more muscle growth tends to occur.

-For example, this has been potently shown in the hamstrings and the triceps.
+this effect has also been shown in the hamstrings, calves, and the triceps.

 2) It trains knee extension AND hip flexion